sharimot/clutter/README.md

 ### Backup

 You can back up clutter.txt by clicking on the equal sign in the top row.
-The snapshot is stored in the `snapshots` folder as yyyymmddHHMMSS.txt.
+The snapshot is stored in the `snapshots` folder as yyyymmddHHMMSS.clutter.txt.
 (This feature is only available in the CLI version.)

 ### File synchronization